-Our one-two days workshop combines team building activities with opening minds to cultural differences, leaving participants with tools to foresee and navigate the critical incidents that might jeopardise a project.
+Cultural differences are often in the way of effective management, communication, trust-building and team-work.
+Our one or two days workshops combine team building activities with a theoretical framework with the intention of opening minds to cultural differences and leaving participants with tools to foresee and navigate the critical incidents that might jeopardise a project.

 Enabling successful student exchange, internship and volunteering experiences through cultural preparation

 “I don’t think I can rely on my colleagues here for support.
 They keep to themselves.” – Indian student in the United States

 “I know already that I cannot trust people here.” – German student in Japan

 With international exposure becoming a prerequisite for universities around the globe, we see an increasing number of students venturing out of their comfort zones to do projects or internships in other countries.
 While the logistics of organising the project may be complicated enough, what is often overlooked is the Intercultural competency of the student while at the host country.
 What may start off as an enriching, eye-opening experience can quickly turn confusing and problematic, if adequate resources are not provided for the student in question.

 Student trainings are done in an extremely dynamic setting, either Face2Face or online and can be customised according to the time available.